3D Cross

 Many town squares in Europe have a Market Cross.
 Beverley's dates from 1714, the latest renovation being in 2012 to celebrate the Queen's Diamond Jubilee.

-(Beverley's six-armed cross looks uncannily like the car wheel brace I bought from Halfords many years ago.
+(Beverley's six-armed cross looks uncannily like the car 'spider' wheel brace I bought from Halfords many years ago.
 I often wondered what happened to it.

-Now I know.)
+And now I know.)

-And finally our own designs (click any to enlarge), inspired by the Dutch artist M C Escher (1898-1972), Swedish artist Oscar Reutersvärd (1915-2002), and others, who had a passion for mathematically impossible designs.
+Finally, our own designs (click any to enlarge), inspired by the Dutch artist M C Escher (1898-1972), Swedish artist Oscar Reutersvärd (1915-2002), and others, who had a passion for mathematically impossible designs.

 Impossible for us, but Matt.
 19:26 reminds us that "With God, all things are possible."